 A master password is required to secure and later unlock the saved server passwords.
-This is applicable for desktop mode and in server mode if authentication source contains OAuth2 or Kerberos or Webserver.
+This is applicable only for desktop mode users.

 - You are prompted to enter the master password when you open the window for the first time after starting the application. - Once you set the master password, all the existing saved passwords will be re-encrypted using the master password. - The server passwords which are saved in the SQLite DB file or External Database are encrypted and decrypted using the master password.